Discrimination Against Marriage equality

 A free, democratic society allows for anyone to follow the convictions of their own conscience.
 This includes following the teachings of the Bible as well as following any other path of one’s choosing.
 While a Christian may not agree with a lifestyle choice, their disagreement is not discrimination.
-Just as someone who is an atheist is not discriminating against a religious person simply because they have differing views.
+Every person has the right to choose his own path of thinking.

 God calls His people to come reason together (Isaiah 1:18).
-It would do our society good for us to come and reason together.
+It would do our society good to come and reason together in order to solve the problems.
 It is possible to understand each others views and agree to disagree in a respectful, loving manner.
-“If it is possible, as far as it depends on you, live at peace with everyone” (Romans 12:18).
+The Bible teaches, “If it is possible, as far as it depends on you, live at peace with everyone” (Romans 12:18).